-Ealing Council’s cabinet is backing a proposal to charge people with empty properties 100% more for their council tax in a bid to bring more homes back into use.
+At Ealing’s full council meeting last night (26 February 2019) a proposal to charge people with empty properties 100% more for their council tax in a bid to bring more homes back into use was agreed.

 Ealing, like other parts of the capital, is facing a severe housing shortage.
 The council’s administration was elected last May with a commitment to deliver 2,500 genuinely affordable homes over the next four years – the most ambitious plan in London.

 From April 2019, new regulation allows local authorities to charge property owners up to 100% extra for council tax on properties that have been empty for two years or more.
 There are currently 346 properties in the borough that have been empty for more than two years.
-If the proposal is agreed at the meeting of the full council on 26 February, anyone with a property empty for two years or more would see their bill double from 1 April.
+Anyone with a property empty for two years or more will now see their bill double from 1 April.

-At a meeting of the council’s cabinet last night, (Tuesday, 12 February) councillors also warned that after nine years of austerity, which has seen its government funding cut by 64p in every pound, the council will have little choice but to put up core council tax by 2.99% later this month.
+At the meeting councillors also warned that after nine years of austerity, which has seen its government funding cut by 64p in every pound, the council has little choice but to put up core council tax by 2.99%.

 Since 2010 councils across the country have seen their government funding cut far deeper than other public services.
 During this period, there has been record demand for vital services protecting vulnerable residents, including adult social care, child protection and homelessness.

-When the council meets later this month, it will decide if it should pass on the government’s 1% social care levy which is a separate charge that is used to help pay towards the care of older people and adults with additional needs.
-If plans are agreed the average council tax bill will rise by £1.38 a week from April 2019.
+The meeting also agreed to pass on the government’s 1% social care levy which is a separate charge that is used to help pay towards the care of older people and adults with additional needs.
+This means that the average council tax bill will rise by £1.38 a week from April 2019.

 Councillor Julian Bell, leader of Ealing Council, said: “After nine years of ongoing cuts many councils are on the brink of bankruptcy and austerity is far from over.